-Where it is proposed to dismiss 20 or more employeesas a result of a business reorganisation or change in terms and conditions at one establishment within a period of 90 days or less there are specific statutory time limits.
+Where it is proposed to dismiss 20 or more employees as a result of a business reorganisation or change in terms and conditions at one establishment within a period of 90 days or less there are specific statutory time limits.
 Refer to Stage 3 of the Managing Organisational Change Policy if this is likely to apply.
-A statutory notice also has to be sent to the Department of Business Innovation and Skills and only the Strategic HR Manager should do this.
+A statutory notice also has to be sent to the Department of Business Innovation and Skills and only the Strategic HR Manager or HR Manager should do this.

-2. Timescales for Comments
+1. Timescales for Comments